COSC1127-AI/pacman-contest-cluster/README.md

 * The cluster to be used is specified with option --workers-file-path, to point to a .json file containing the workers available (including no of cores, IP, username, password, and private key file if needed)

+* Cluster should have all the Python and Unix packages to run the contest.
+For example, in the NeCTAR cluster I ran:

+    ````
+    sudo apt-get update
+    sudo apt-get install python-pip unzip

+    pip install paramiko
+    pip install pytz
+    sudo pip install zip
+    sudo pip install future
+    ````

 Hence, user must provide:

 - private keys for cluster (if needed; specified in workers.json)